RishiSarraff/Babylon-Chatbot/README.md

 __Additional Features:__ Explore the various functionalities such as the text-to-speech feature or the assistant's response copy feature

 ## Credits:
-Built during Forge's SWE Launch Crash Course Jan 2024 by Tiffany Fu, Samuel Glasscock, and Rishi Sarraff.
+Built during Forge's SWE Launch Crash Course Jan 2024 by Rishi Sarraff, Tiffany Fu, and Samuel Glasscock.
 Supervised by Byron Richards and Simon Anderson.